Language Models Are Capable of Metacognitive Monitoring and Control of Their Internal Activations: Discussion

 \section{Discussion}

-We introduced a neurofeedback paradigm for investigating metacognition in LLMs, assessing their abilities to monitor, report, and control internal neural activations.
-A key strength of this approach is its fine-grained precision: neurofeedback labels can target arbitrary neural patterns, such as individual units, circuits, or neural directions.
-Below, we discuss implications for AI and neuroscience, as well as the limitations of our study.
+We introduced a neurofeedback paradigm for investigating metacognition in LLMs, assessing their abilities to monitor, report, and control internal activations.
+We find that LLMs can monitor only a subset of their neural mechanisms (reminiscent of the ``hidden knowledge'' phenomenon \citep{gekhman2025inside}).
+Below, we discuss the novelties and limitations of our study, as well as broader implications for AI and neuroscience.

-We framed neurofeedback as a form of ICL, allowing LLMs to infer the meaning of neurofeedback signals in context.
-Importantly, we do not claim that neurofeedback-ICL reveals metacognitive capabilities beyond those observed in standard ICL \citep{vacareanu2024words}.
-However, the two approaches differ in their ability to distinguish and interrogate the first- and second-order processes.
-Specifically, our neurofeedback-ICL paradigm can precisely specify a first-order mechanism of interest --- neural activations along a target axis (e.g., Claude's ``sum-near-92'' feature activation) --- using labels provided in the context.
-Thanks to this precise specification, we can then evaluate the ability of second-order metacognitive processes (monitoring, reporting, and controlling) on the specified first-order mechanism (for example, to what extent the internal computations like``sum-near-92'' feature can be reported) (see Fig. \ref{fig:meta} for an illustration).
-In contrast, standard ICL does not distinguish these two processes.

-Furthermore, we note that neurofeedback is not tied to ICL.
-Neurofeedback tasks can also be solved through in-weight parameter updates.
-We emphasize that neurofeedback and ICL serve to quantify, not define, metacognition; indeed, some metacognitive behaviors occur independently of either method.
-LLMs can introspect --- acquiring knowledge of internal states that originates solely from those states and not from training data \citep{binder2024looking}.
-After fine-tuning on insecure code datasets, LLMs can describe their unsafe behavioral tendencies without requiring in-context examples \citep{betley2025emergent}.
-Nevertheless, neurofeedback provides a unique tool to target a broader range of neural patterns of interest.

-We find that LLMs can monitor only a subset of their neural mechanisms.
-This aligns with findings that LLMs internally encode more factual knowledge than they externally express through output logits \citep{gekhman2025inside}.
-LLMs can also verbalize confidence (uncertainty) about their output answers \citep{gekhman2024does,wang2025decoupling, tian2023just,xiong2023can}.
-They can predict whether they will answer a question correctly before producing the answer, indicating an ability to ``know what they know'' \citep{kadavath2022language, lin2022teaching}.
-Analogously, our paradigm asks: do LLMs, in effect, ``know that they know'' their own neural activations?